-The front room on the ground floor will offer visitors a view of a recreated 1900’s plantation house parlor or sitting room, complete with antique furnishings.
-The adjoining room features display cases from the ten museums in the four-county Lowcountry region, and encourages travelers to get off the interstate to see the museums in the surrounding communities.
+The front room on the ground floor offers visitors a view of a recreated 1900’s plantation house parlor or sitting room, complete with antique furnishings.
+The adjoining room features display cases from the many museums in the four-county Lowcountry region, and encourages travelers to get off the interstate to see the museums in the surrounding communities.
 This room also includes displays from Beaufort’s North Street Aquarium, Walterboro’s South Carolina Artisans Center and a special display about the many major motion pictures filmed in the Lowcountry.

 Savannah National Wildlife Refuge

 Located in lower Jasper County the Savannah National Wildlife Refuge is one of the oldest members of the National Wildlife Refuge System, having been established in 1927.
 Evidence of the rice industry, which flourished early in South Carolina’s history is found in the refuge with its rice levee remains, foundations of slave quarters, old mill sites and small graveyards.
 The 22,940 acres of the refuge lie along the Savannah River, protecting numerous kinds of wildlife – ducks of many species, marsh and water birds, Whitetail deer, and Alligators.
 The tract is well known as one of the outstanding refuges along the Atlantic Flyway, which extends from Canada to the Caribbean.
 A 4-mile driving tour along the refuge levees is open to the public.